learn-co-curriculum/dsc-exploring-and-transforming-json-schemas/README.md

-Another dictionary!
+Another dictionary.
 So thus far, you have a dictionary within a dictionary.
 Once again, investigate what's within this dictionary.

 ```python